 Assessment is continuous throughout Key Stage 2.
 Formative assessment in English and Mathematics is undertaken during the first term of each school year through the InCAS system (University of Durham).
-Progress is monitored throughout the year via teacher assessment, using National Curriculum criteria.
+Progress is monitored throughout the year via teacher assessment, informing individual target-setting for each student.
 Additionally, progress in reading is assessed using the Star Reader system in association with the Accelerated Reader online comprehension programme.

 The library is a central part of a stimulating learning environment.
 It supports the school’s vision and aims to empower students and teachers in their quest for learning.

 The purpose of the library is to:

 - complement, enrich and support the learning and teaching programmes of the school;

 - encourage students to develop independent learning skills;

 - inspire and stimulate reading for pleasure and information;

 - manage an extensive and relevant collection of resources to support the learning, curricular and recreational needs of the school community;

 - provide a friendly, flexible learning environment in which students can learn individually, in small groups and as a whole class.